How Leaders Unlock Warehouse Automation ROI in the New Age of Supply Chains

 Leaders who achieve stellar ROI don’t jump to deploying robots.
 Instead, they anticipate and avoid classic missteps:

-• Integration often uncovers hidden dependencies between robots, your WMS, network, PLCs and middleware that can stall rollout and inflate costs.
+Under-estimating integration complexity: Integration often uncovers hidden dependencies between RFID/RTLS data source, your WMS, network, PLCs and middleware that can stall rollout and inflate costs.

-• Solution: Schedule quarterly “health checks” to adjust workflows, update routing logic and purge process drift.
+- Solution: Schedule quarterly “health checks” to adjust workflows, update routing logic, recalibrate RFID/RTLS performance, purge process drift, and review AI alert thresholds to reduce false positives and keep exceptions controlled.

 Benchmarking Barriers & Budgets